 Support coordinators are responsible for:

-– Helping you to build the skills you need to understand and use your plan by telling you what your funding can be best used to reach your goals.
+– Helping you to build the skills you need to understand and use your plan by telling you how your funding can be best used to reach your goals.

-– Working with you to ensure you have a mix of supports to increase your capacity to maintain relationships, manage service delivery tasks, live more independently and be included in your community.
+– Working with you to ensure you have a mix of supports to increase your capacity to maintain relationships, live more independently and be included in your community.

 – Explaining what things in your plan mean, making you feel empowered, connected and supported so you can confidently spend your funds in appropriate ways.